DocAdam/adamthepugh/site/docs/projects/vinyl-junction.md

 It has also become a long-running operational project involving listing quality, inventory organization, packaging, customer communication, and sustained maintenance over many years.

+## Scale

+Vinyl Junction has grown into a real long-running business, with more than **1.4 million views**, **11.3K sales**, and over **$387K in revenue** since 2014.
+The shop has also reached customers in **51 countries**.

 ## Why I include it here

-I include Vinyl Junction because it is a real, sustained project that shows a different side of how I work.
+I include Vinyl Junction because it is a sustained project that shows a different side of how I work.

 Running the shop has required: